Vrede Dairy Project: Public Protector report

 In February 2018, Public Protector Busisiwe Mkhwebane released a report finding irregularities, gross negligence and maladministration and recommending for Magashule to institute disciplinary action against implicated officials.
 The Public Protector did not investigate alleged links between the project and the Gupta family.
 It claimed financial and resource constraints, which resulted in Mkhwebane being summoned to appear before the Parliamentary Portfolio Committee on Justice and Correctional Services to explain those comments.
 The report was criticised by the opposition Democratic Alliance as a whitewash of corruption, and by the South African Federation of Trade Unions for exonerating the main political figures responsible for the scandal (Magashule, Mosebenzi Zwane and the Guptas) and for making a scapegoat of minor players.
 The Democratic Alliance and the Council for the Advancement of the South African Constitution (Casac) successfully applied to have Mkhwebane's report on the project declared unconstitutional and set aside, with the Gauteng High Court finding that the Public Protector had failed in her duties to investigate the Vrede Dairy Project.
 The Public Protector's office was ordered to pay the costs of the challenge, with some of the costs awarded against Mkhwebane personally.

 Mkhwebane's impartiality was called into question in 2020 after Mosebenzi Zwane, who was then under investigation by The Public Protector's office, attended Mkhwebane's 50th birthday party with another person accused of corruption, Bongani Bongo.

+Parliament Ad Hoc Committee 2026

+In February 2026, Patricia Morgan-Mashale, a South African whistleblower and former administrative clerk for the South African Police Service (SAPS) in the Free State, testified at the parliamentary ad hoc committee public hearings where she implicated senior police officers and politicians in the province for their alleged cover-up of serious crimes.

+Mashile made allegations relating to the murder of witnesses linked to the Vrede Dairy Farm case and also made mention of a convicted prisoner and self-confessed hitman, Zwelinzima Nquru, who told her that certain police officers and former premier, Ace Magashule were involved in these crimes.
+Mashale further alleged that anti-fraud investigator and employee of the Mangaung Metro Municipality in the Free State, Ms. Seipati Lechoano, was killed in 2018 by the same hitman who murdered a witness in the Vrede dairy farm case; her body was later found in the boot of her car on Christmas eve.